 Roughly speaking the first two styles were elaborated during the Republican period (up to Julius Caesar and a little before the birth of Christ).
-The third style was developed at the advent of the empire – at the very end of the first century BC.
+The third style was developed at the advent of the empire – with the advent of Emperor Augustus at the very end of the first century BC.
 The fourth style began about a century later.

 All four styles have a rigid geometry as a base.
 This construction is rendered explicit through representation of architectural motifs such as columns, pediments and so on.
 Figurative elements are then included within the architectural superstructure as if they were themselves paintings framed by columns, brickwork and friezes.
 The first and second styles attempt to create illusion whilst the third and fourth move towards abstraction.